NahyeMoon/Tech_Layoff/Tech Layoffs/Global Tech Layoff EDA.md

 (Data Soucre: <a href="https://www.kaggle.com/datasets/swaptr/layoffs-2022">Kaggle</a>) (See <a href="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/Global%20Tech%20Layoff%20EDA.sql">SQL code</a>)

 ## Exploratory Data Analysis EDA
 A map in <strong>Figure 1</strong> shows the locations of companies marked as dots, visualizing their distribution, while <strong>Figure 2</strong> is a pie chart illustrating the 10 countries with the most reported layoffs.
-The data appears to be predominantly collected from companies in North America and Europe (<strong>Figure 1</strong>), with 67 % of the cases reported in the United States.
+The data appears to be predominantly collected from companies in North America and and parts of Europe (<strong>Figure 1</strong>), with 67 % of the cases reported in the United States.
 This suggests the limit to drawing conclusions or insights that are truly global from the dataset.
 <br/>
 <p align="center">
 	<img src="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/layoff_locationmap.jpg" width="700"/>